veskem/femocs/README.md

 ## Overview
 FEMOCS - Finite Elements on Crystal Surfaces - is a C++ library for coupling the effects of high electric field into Molecular Dynamics or kinetic Monte Carlo simulations.
-FEMOCS has the methods to
+Current version of FEMOCS can

 * import the atomistic data,
 * generate finite element mesh around it,